Apply for a Pearls and Precious Stones Trading License in Dubai

 Dubai sits at the crossroads of the global gems and jewellery trade, handling billions of dollars in precious stone transactions each year and offering one of the world's most business-friendly environments for entering this high-value market.
-This guide explains how to obtain a Pearls and Precious Stones Trading Licence (Activity Code 4773.12) at Dubai South Business Hub Free Zone, covering costs, compliance requirements, and the strategic advantages of trading from this location.
+This guide explains how to obtain a Pearls and Precious Stones Trading License (Activity Code 4773.12) at Dubai South Business Hub Free Zone, covering costs, compliance requirements, and the strategic advantages of trading from this location.

 Dubai's Precious Stones Market: Why It Matters